On infinite staircases in toric symplectic four-manifolds: Introduction

+is \textbf{finite} if there are finitely many non-zero $b_i$'s, and we say that such a convex toric domain $X_{\Omega}$ has {\bf finite type}.
+Given a finite type convex toric domain $X$ with negative weight expansion $(b;b_1,\ldots,b_n)$, we define:

-We say that $X_\Omega$ is a \textbf{rational convex toric domain} if $b,b_1,\ldots,b_n$ are all rational numbers. \end{definition}
+We say that $X_\Omega$ is a \textbf{rational convex toric domain} if $b$, $b_1$, $\ldots$, and $b_n$ are all rational numbers. \end{definition}

-\begin{remark} Finite type convex toric domains generalize closed toric symplectic four-manifolds as targets for ellipsoid embedding functions in the following sense.
+\begin{remark} Finite type convex toric domains are a generalization of closed toric symplectic four-manifolds as targets for ellipsoid embedding functions in the following sense.
 Theorem \ref{prop:mainproposition} makes a correspondence between closed toric symplectic manifolds and convex toric domains that have the same moment image in $\mathbb{R}^2$.
-The proof of Theorem~\ref{prop:mainproposition} explains why the convex toric domains that arise in this way are always of finite type, while Remark~\ref{rem:polygon} discusses an example of a finite type convex toric domain that does not arise from a closed toric symplectic four-manifold.
+The proof of Theorem~\ref{prop:mainproposition} explains why the convex toric domains that arise in this way are always of finite type, while Lemma~\ref{rem:polygon} discusses an example of a finite type convex toric domain that does not arise from a closed toric symplectic four-manifold.

 We note that all convex toric domains in Theorem \ref{thm:main} are rational.
 The significance of this property is also highlighted by Conjecture \ref{conj:reflex}. \end{remark}